Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-asOperator}
 :::

-A *cast expression* is a binary expression employing the cast operators (`as` or `as?`) and receives an expression as the left-hand side operand and a type name as the right-hand side operand.
+A *cast expression* is a binary expression which uses the cast operators `as` or `as?` and has the form `E as/as?
+T`, where $E$ is an expression and $T$ is a type name.

-The form of cast expression employing the `as` operator is called *a unsafe cast* expression This operator perform a runtime check whether runtime type of the expression is a [subtype][Subtyping] of the type given on the right-hand side operand and throws an exception otherwise.
-If the type on the right hand side is a [runtime-available][Runtime-available types] type without generic parameters, then this exception is thrown immediately when evaluating the expression, otherwise it is platform-dependent whether an exception is thrown at this point.
+An **`as` cast expression** `E as T` is called *a unsafe cast* expression.
+This expression perform a runtime check whether the runtime type of $E$ is a [subtype][Subtyping] of $T$ and throws an exception otherwise.
+If type $T$ is a [runtime-available][Runtime-available types] type without generic parameters, then this exception is thrown immediately when evaluating the cast expression, otherwise it is platform-dependent whether an exception is thrown at this point.

+TODO(We need to sort out undefined/implementation-defined/platform-defined)

-> Even if the exception is not thrown when evaluating the cast expression, it is
-> guaranteed to be thrown later when the value is used with any runtime-available type
+> Note: even if the exception is not thrown when evaluating the cast expression, it is guaranteed to be thrown later when its result is used with any runtime-available type.

-The unsafe cast expression always has the same type as the type specified in the expression.
+An unsafe cast expression result always has the same type as the type $T$ specified in the expression.

-The form of cast expression employing the `as?` operator is called *a checked cast* expression This operator is very similar to the unsafe cast expression, but does not throw an exception, but returns `null` if the types don't match.
+An **`as?` cast expression** `E as?
+T` is called *a checked cast* expression.
+This expression is similar to the unsafe cast expression in that it also does a runtime type check, but does not throw an exception if the types do not match, it returns `null` instead.
-If the type specified on the right hand side of the expression is not [runtime-available][Runtime-available types], then the check is not performed and `null` is never returned, leading to potential runtime errors later in the program execution.
-This situation should be reported with a compiler warning.
+If type $T$ is not a [runtime-available][Runtime-available types] type, then the check is not performed and `null` is never returned, leading to potential runtime errors later in the program execution.
+This situation should be reported as a compile-time warning.

+> Note: if type $T$ is a [runtime-available][Runtime-available types] type **with** generic parameters, type parameters are **not** checked w.r.t. subtyping.
+> This is another porentially erroneous situation, which should be reported as a compile-time warning.

-The checked cast expression always has the [nullable][Nullable types] variant of the type specified in the expression.
+The checked cast expression type is the [nullable][Nullable types] variant of the type $T$.

-An *ascription expression* is a binary expression employing the ascription operator (`:`) and receives an expression as the left-hand side operand and a type name as the right-hand side operand.

-This operator does not perform any actions at runtime and evaluates to the same value as its left hand operand.
-However, it does perform a compile-time check whether the current type of the expression is a [subtype][Subtyping] of the type given on the right-hand side operand and generates a compiler error otherwise.

-The ascription expression always has the same type as the type specified in right-hand side of the expression.

-#### TODO()

-- Smart casts!
+> Note: cast expressions may create [smart casts][Smart casts], for further details, refer to the corresponding section.

 ### Prefix expressions